gerauber/color_palette_creator/readme.md

 ## General comments

+When a lot of data needs to be presented on a plot, it's generally advisable to change the way the data is presented.
+But if this is not possible, it's best to use clearly distinguishable colors.
+That's why this tool was created:
 `color_palette_creator` is a tool that is used to generate a random palette of colours.
 These palettes can be used in the context of plots, and generally improve their readability.
 The colours are generated such that they are visible on a white background,